CAR T-Cell therapy in Singapore

 Before the end of 2017, there was no accepted standard of care for patients who had already gone through two lines of therapy without experiencing remission.
 The only FDA-approved treatment that has so far proven to be significantly beneficial for these patients is CAR T-cell therapy.

-How effective is CAR-T Cell therapy?
+How Effective Is CAR-T Cell Therapy?

-CAR T-cell therapy has been very effective in treating some types of blood cancer, like acute lymphoblastic leukaemia (ALL) and non-Hodgkin lymphoma.
+CAR T-cell therapy has been very effective in treating some types of blood cancer, like acute lymphoblastic leukemia (ALL) and non-Hodgkin lymphoma.
 In clinical trials, the response rates have been very good, and a lot of patients have gone into full remission.
 In some cases, people who had tried every other medicine had long-lasting remissions or even possible cures.

 One of the best things about CAR T-cell treatment is that it targets the right cells.
 The CAR receptors that have been added to the T cells can find specific marks on cancer cells.
 This makes it possible to give targeted treatment.
 This targeted method hurts healthy cells as little as possible and lowers the risk of side effects that come with traditional treatments like chemotherapy.